 The Maryland Water Conservation Act, passed during the 2002 legislative session, requires that as water appropriation permits for large water systems are renewed or expanded, that they be modified to require that these utilities consider certain conservation measures.
-During 2010, five permits were modified to include this special provision.
 The Maryland Water Conservation Act also required MDE to produce guidelines on water conservation best management practices for water utilities.
-This document was published in October 2003 and is available on MDE's website (www.mde.state.md.us).
+This document was published in October 2003 and is available on MDE's website.
+For this reason, MDE requires water systems applying for loans and grants to include a water audit with their application, and if funds are awarded, to develop water conservation plans.

 Water Reuse